satishdosapati/solutionbuilder_core/BRAND_GUIDELINES.md

 ## Logo Usage

-The Archai logo consists of:
+The Nebula.AI logo consists of:
 - **Icon**: Orange square with white "A"
-- **Text**: "Archai" in Inter Tight font
+- **Text**: "Nebula.AI" in Inter Tight font
 - **Clear Space**: 1.5x the height of the logo

 ## Mode Descriptions